Joy1112/vanilla-docker-images/README.md

 And user `docker` have been added into the root group which means you can install any softwares with `sudo` as the command-prefix.

+## Future Works
+- [ ] cd $HOME when launch a new container.
+- [ ] use a docker volume to manage the access to the directory /data

 ## References
 * https://github.com/boxboat/fixuid